 Here are a few tips to make your About Page the best ever.

 We already know it’s About You

 You shouldn’t actually call it an “About Me” or “About Us” or “About Caroline” page.
-The average internet viewer has found you already and just wants to know more.
+The average Googler has found you already and just wants to know more.
 The second word is redundant.

 Be direct.
 Simplify.
 This is good for your title, your url, and your reader, who has 8 seconds before they move on (yes, humans on the web have a shorter attention span than goldfish!).
 Keep it short and sweet.

 An About page connects you to your base, so it is essential before you start to write that you know exactly what about you is the most relevant to your audience.
 Yes, I know it is your passion project, your blood, sweat, and tears.
 It’s all you.
 But some part of you connects in the most personal way to your reader.
 Tap into that, relate to where they are in their lives, and you will have a powerful About statement.